Interface Definitions - C++

 /**

-* @brief close the tsfile, this method should be called after the
+* @brief Closes the TsFile.
+This method should be called after queries are completed.

 *